hugoaboud/qalendar/docs/guide.md

   return {
     config: {
       dayIntervals: {
         length: 15, // Length in minutes of each interval.
-Accepts values 15, 30 and 60 (the latter is the default)
+Accepts values 15, 30, 60 and 180 (60 is the default)
         height: 50, // The height of each interval
         displayClickableInterval: true, // Needs to be set explicitly to true, if you want to display clickable intervals
         intervalStyles: {backgroundColor: black, color: white},